ericwebsite/ericwebsite.github.io/Diary/index.md

     time: When momy wants me to stop
     #3: Wasfunonce(was-fun-once)
     Stratagy: stop it.
-    time:
-    #4:
-    Stragaty:
-    time:

-When we pack up, we got popsicles.
+After we pack up, we got popsicles.
+We all got orange flavor.
+It's good and yummy.

 ![](images/Michele.1.png)
 ![](images/Michele.3.png)